jlbradley1844/jlbradley1844.github.io/_posts/2017-08-24-the-thing-about-progressive-rock-part1.md

 # The Right Kind of Uncool (or, About Progressive Rock)
 ## Part I

-Progressive rock is in the news again.
+Progressive rock is in the news again... well, sort of.

-Well sort of.
 In as much as you see the occasional headline on rock anymore, which is infrequent, and on the near-comotose genre of progressive rock, which is even moreso.